libgeos/geos/util/geosop/README.md

 It can be used to:

 * Run GEOS operations on one or many geometries
-* Output geometry resuls in various formats (WKT and WKB)
+* Output geometry results in various formats (WKT, WKB and GeoJSON)
-* Convert between WKT and WKB
 * Time the performance of operations
 * Check for memory leaks in operations
 * Check the semantics of GEOS operations